Skip to main content

 • “After completing the story: loved it, I would take more game please!”

-• “It has bugs like any other, but after an hour and a half, I have already noticed bugs that lose you items and I was hard locked by an infinite respawning boss who was fun to fight the first time but won't stay dead, preventing me from progressing the story.”
+• “It has bugs like any other but an hour and a half in I already noticed bugs that cause you to lose items and got hard locked by an infinite respawning boss who was fun to fight the first time but won't stay dead, preventing progress in the story.”

 • graphics